 There is fun to be had in Ant-Man.
 Some of the sequences are good but it’s never thrilling or exciting enough.
-Like the first time Tony Stark dons his suits or the first time Thor picks up his hammer or even when The First Avenger rides on his vintage motorcycle throwing his shield around.
+Like the first time, Tony Stark dons his suits or the first time Thor picks up his hammer or even when The First Avenger rides on his vintage motorcycle throwing his shield around.
 There are glimmers of greatness in the film but they never take you to the level of bravado an origin story deserves.
 People might argue that the first half is dull because of its setting and establishing things up.
 But the film takes too long to establish things and the timely fashion in which it proceeds is exceedingly monotonous.

 Michael Douglas is the only one who seemed to have a great time playing the ex-Antman and mentor for the criminal-turned superhero.
 Everyone else felt out of place to me.
 I love Paul Rudd.
 But this film does what Jurassic World did to Chris Patt.
 His bland expressions don’t work in the film’s favor.
 It felt like he was trying too hard and it took away all the charm that he possesses.
 I felt so pissed when he instructs his fellow ants to do things for him, encouraging them at every instance.
 It felt like a poor farmer was feeling sorry for his proteges asking them to work over-time.
 Evangeline Lilly is a complete miscast.
-It’s either her role was badly written or she fell prey of some odd editing.
+It’s either her role was badly written or she fell prey to some odd editing.
 There’s a scene very early in the film where after a certain scene the camera cuts out to her face when she shrugs for an instance.
 I wonder if that was supposed to be funny?
 Also, she has zero chemistry with the leading man.
 Corey Stoll is a great actor (Courtesy: House Of Cards) but the film doesn’t even take him seriously.
 We are told a couple of times that a certain thing is messing his head up but we never see it happening.
 I think Marvel needs to take their fans a little seriously.